A. T. Cross Company: Presidential pens

 Cross has been an official supplier of pens to the White House since at least the 1970s.
 The pens used to sign legislation are often given out as souvenirs to those who attend the bill signings.

 While an official Cross–White House program was begun under president Bill Clinton, the tradition goes back to at least the administration of Gerald Ford.
 All presidents from Ronald Reagan to Joe Biden signed legislation using Cross pens; it is unknown if earlier presidents did so.
 Barack Obama, George W. Bush and Clinton favored the Cross Townsend model; Obama later switched to the Century II model in black lacquer, with black medium point refill.

 The Trump administration placed an initial order for 150 Cross Century II pens in January 2017.
 Sometime before November 2018, Trump broke with tradition and ceased using the Cross pen, saying "it was a horrible pen, and it was extremely expensive."
 Thereafter, he signed documents using a customized Sharpie marker manufactured by Newell Brands.
 Joe Biden returned the tradition of Cross Pens to the White House, favoring the same model as Obama, the Century II Rollerball in a black lacquer finish with 23-karat gold-plated appointments.
 Biden is reported to use the felt-tip refill unit.

-Former Rhode Island Governor Gina Raimondo signed state laws using Cross pens.